Quantum Time-Space Tradeoffs for Matrix Problems: Introduction

 Let $\calS = (I)_{i,p,w}\otimes (\calS_1^{\otimes n})_{x_1, \ldots, x_n}$ and $\calO$ be the standard oracle operator that maps the basis state

 Then the \emph{recording query oracle operator} $\calR$ is defined as $\calS \calO \calS$. \end{definition} $\calS_1$ introduces $\perp$ as a new value for the input registers.
 Intuitively, the $\perp$ symbol indicates that the algorithm does not know anything about that register of the oracle.
-Hence by adding and correctly manipulating the $\perp$ symbols in the oracle's registers, it is able to record what the algorithm knows about the input.
+Hence by adding and correctly manipulating the $\perp$ symbols in the oracle's registers, we can record what the algorithm knows about the input.
 Since $\calS^2 = I$, we can exactly characterize how the states of quantum circuits with oracles $\calO$ and $\calR$ relate to one another.

 \begin{proposition}[Theorem 3.3 in \cite{HM21}] Let $\calC$ be a quantum circuit that for each $j\le t$ applies unitary $U_j$ after the $j$-th query.
 Let $\calS$ be the unitary operation and $\calR$ be the recording query oracle from \cref{def-recording-query-oracle}.
 Let